Peasholm Park

-Peasholm Park is an oriental themed municipal park located in the seaside town of Scarborough, North Yorkshire, England.
+Peasholm Park (/ˈpiːzoʊm/) is an oriental themed municipal park located in the seaside town of Scarborough, North Yorkshire, England.
 It opened in 1912 and became a venue for galas, displays and exhibitions.
 The park was extended to include Peasholm Glen, a natural ravine, in 1924.
 Attractions include an artificial boating lake, where mock naval battles are staged, a putting green and a champion tree walk.
 The park suffered a decline in use from the 1970s as the number of holidaymakers visiting Scarborough decreased but it has been restored using Heritage Lottery Funding.

 Setting

 Peasholm Park is sited on the north side of the town of Scarborough in a mainly residential area.
 The site is about 14-hectares and takes in a narrow steep-sided valley running north-east towards North Bay.
 The valley gradually broadens until it opens out on to low-lying ground closer to the sea.
 The south-west tip of the site adjoins a cemetery which was opened in the late 19th century, the north-east boundary of the site is the A165 road, which is here called Columbus Ravine.
 The boundary on the south and south-east side is Peasholm Drive and the cemetery.
 On the north side the boundary is Northstead Manor Drive and the west boundary is at roads called Ryndleside and Glenside.
 There is iron fencing on the perimeter of the park in some places but most of the park boundary is defined just by pavements or grass verges alongside the roads.